 Wild animals are part of what makes nature so magical, and watching them can be highly enjoyable.
 While it’s important to coexist with animals in relative peace, they can cause countless problems when they take up residence in our homes or gardens.
 In this series, our Wildlife Management Specialist, Shawn Weeks, will educate us about some common household pests, and share some strategies for keeping them under control without dangerous chemicals or poisons.

-This month we’ll look at Odocoileus virginianus, better known as the white-tailed deer.
+We’ll look at Odocoileus virginianus, better known as the white-tailed deer.

 Habitat and History

 White-tailed deer are found throughout North America.
 The only U.S. states where they are not widespread are Alaska, Utah, Nevada, and California.
 Adult males weigh around of 150 pounds, with females averaging 110 pounds.
 They are graceful animals with conspicuous ears, narrow, pointed hooves, and long legs.
 Adult males have seasonal antlers, which begin to grow in spring with a “velvet” cover.
 The velvet is actually a soft and sensitive tissue.
 During the fall, the deer antlers begin to get hard and the deer scrape the velvet off on trees and saplings.
 They then use their antlers to spar with other males during the rut, or mating season.
-The antlers are then shed in early to mid winter.
+The antlers are then shed in early to mid-winter.
 Antler size is determined by their genetics, age, and diet.

 White-tailed deer have a coat of hair that is reddish-brown to tan in summer with short, thin hairs.
 In winter, it turns grayish-brown to gray and fills out with thick, long hairs.
 As the name implies, white-tailed deer have a bright white patch of fur on the underside of their tails.
 If they are scared, they raise their tails high, like a white flag, as they run away.